alper/enhydris/README.md

 Django Delegate Voting System
 =============================

-A barebones minimal requirements delegate voting system created as a proof of concept.
+A barebones simple majority voting system with delegates created as a proof of concept.

+The main goals to be proved were that it is possible and easy to build a system like this on a standard stack that everybody can understand and deploy without too much hassle.

 Todo
 ----